papimenon/docs/docs/pages/dir.md

 # Core Concepts

-ADS (Agent Directory Service) is a distributed directory service designed to store metadata for AI agent applications.
+The Agent Directory Service (ADS) is a distributed directory service designed to store metadata for AI agent applications.
 This metadata, stored as directory records, enables the discovery of agent applications with specific skills for solving various problems.